yanjunzan/contrast/Outreach.md

 # In my role as a scientist, I see the following aspects as top priorities

-* <b>Tranning the next generation scientist</b> and engineer in the domian of life science
+* <b>Tranning the next generation scientist and engineer</b> in the domian of life science

 * <b>Engaging the scientific community</b> by doing community service and solving community problem